-C. VUMC POLICIES
+3. VUMC POLICIES

-All VUMC personnel (including House Staff) are required to abide by all VUMC Policies.
+All VUMC personnel (including House Staff) are required to abide by all applicable VUMC Policies.
 VUMC Policies are all accessible on PolicyTech.
-The PolicyTech system is a robust document management system that provides a centralized repository for effective, streamlined content management.
-To access the most updated versions of all VUMC Policies refer to PolicyTech.
-The website is compatible with Internet Explorer, Google Chrome, Firefox and Safari.
-If a current or incoming House Staff member requests to review any VUMC Policies and does not have a VUMC ID, they should contact the GME office.
+The PolicyTech System is a robust document management system that provides a centralized repository for effective, streamlined content management.
+To access the most updated versions of all VUMC Policies, refer to PolicyTech.
+If a current or incoming House Staff member requests to review any VUMC Policy and does not have a VUMC ID, they should contact the GME office.